netboxlabs/netbox-ansible-webinar/README.md

 # netbox-ansible-webinar

+Ansible code to accompany the **Webinar: Getting Started with Network Automation:
+NetBox & Ansible** hosted by **NetBox Labs** on 30th Jan 2024.

 ## Getting Started With The Ansible Playbooks

 1. Clone the Git repo and change into the `netbox-ansible-webinar` directory: